 4. Is This the Right Dog for You?

-HIGH: The breed is energetic, so plan on daily walks and play time to expel energy and prevent negative behavior.
+HIGH: The Welsh Springer Spaniel is energetic, so plan on daily walks and play time to expel energy and prevent negative behavior.

-MEDIUM: Welsh springer spaniels shed an average amount and should be brushed a few times during the week.
-More brushing should be done during periods of excess shedding.
-Bathing can be done as needed.
+MEDIUM: Welsh Springer Spaniels shed an average amount — brush yours a few times during the week, and more so during periods of excess shedding.
+Bathe as needed.

-MEDIUM: There are a few genetic health problems associated with this breed, and they include:
+MEDIUM: There are a few genetic health problems associated with this breed:

 5. Where to Adopt One?

-If you contact a breeder, make sure you meet the parents and observe the living conditions of the dogs and puppies.
-Ask for health clearances on the parents if you are adopting or purchasing a puppy.
+If you decide to go with a breeder, meet the parents and observe the living conditions of the dogs and puppies.
+Ask for health clearances on the parents.